This article is Part 3 of a five-part series on Atlassian Single Sign-On. Part 1 | Part 2

 The technology behind this benefit is a one-way synchronization from the IdP to the connected apps via API.
 Once set up, the sync will update users’ group membership at regular intervals and therefore automatically modify their access rights.

-Data Center SAML doesn’t have the ability to sync with IdPs, which exist both in Atlassian Access for cloud applications and in resolution’s SAML SSO apps.
+Data Center SAML doesn’t have the ability to sync with IdPs, which exist both in Atlassian Access for cloud applications and in Resolution’s SAML SSO apps.

-As you can see in the image below, resolution’s User Sync functionality provides connectors with most commercial IdPs.
+Resolution’s User Sync functionality provides connectors with most commercial IdPs.
 Connectors can then be configured so that they align to your group management practices and nomenclature.
 We will show a practical example of this in the next article.

 Question 6: Do you want to automate user on- and offboarding?